joedefen/efibootdude/README.md

 a new boot entry; for such needs, just use `efibootmgr` directly.

 ## Usage
-After running `efibootdude`, you'll see a screen like this:
+After running `efibootdude` and making some changes, you'll see a screen comparable to this:

 ![efibootdude-screenshot](https://github.com/joedefen/efibootdude/blob/main/images/efibootdude-screenshot.png?raw=true).

 At this point
 * The current line starts with `>` and is highlighted.
-* The top line shows actions for the current line.
+* The top line shows actions for the current line; type the underscored letter to effect the action.
 * Enter `?` for a more complete explanation of the keys, navigation keys, etc.
+  * **ALWAYS** view the help at least once if unfamiliar with this tool, it navigation, and/or uncertain of keys not shown on top line.
 * With this current line, we can:
   * Use `u` or `d` to move it up or down in the boot order.
   * Use `t` to relabel the boot entry.
   * Use `r` to remove it.
   * And so forth.
+* Use the `ESC` key to abandon any changes and reload the boot information.
-* When ready to write the changes to the BIOS, enter 'w'.
+* When ready to write the changes to the BIOS, enter `w`.
 * When writing the changes, `efibootdude` drops out of menu mode so you can verify the underlying commands, error codes, and error messages.
-* Use the `ESC` key to abandon changes and refresh the boot information.

 ## Caveats
 * Some operations may not work permanently even though there is no indication from `efibootmgr`